vineshgvk/PII-Data/README.md

 With the exponential growth of text data and the complexities of PII detection, there is an urgent need for sophisticated and automated methods.
 Hence, Machine learning emerges as a pivotal solution, offering the accuracy and automation required to adeptly detect and secure PII within vast textual databases.

-In this project, we will explore key exploratory data analysis techniques and adopt a hybrid approach for PII detection.
+We will explore key exploratory data analysis techniques and adopt a hybrid approach for PII detection.
 We plan to integrate Regex for basic detection, augment NER with deep learning for refined accuracy, and leverage transformer models for sophisticated PII analysis.

 Our goals comprise data pipeline preparation, ML Model Training, and ML Model updates to capture the evolving trends.
 We plan to assess data and concept drifts for sustained model efficacy and demonstrate the CI/CD process, ensuring streamlined model updates and optimizations.